Corn Gluten Meal

 The creatinine level in your blood indicates how well the kidneys are working.

-Remember, CMG is used as an inexpensive source of protein and its breakdown product is nitrogen.
+Remember, Corn Gluten Meal is used as an inexpensive source of protein and its breakdown product is nitrogen.
 Just a note to those of you who drink protein shakes – check the ingredients on the label.
 Is CGM or any of its other names listed?
 There can be other causes of high BUN rates, but since CGM is prevalent in our food supplies, removing it from our diet and from our pets’ diet can be a big step in the right direction to preventative health care.

 Creatinine Levels in Cats